 In most cases, the decision to sell an inherited house continues to be the most prudent and least stressful choice in settling many estates.

 Many attorneys who handle estate and probate issues will usually recommend that an inherited house be sold as quickly as possible to a cash buyer.
 This is especially true when the house is in poor physical condition or has high carrying costs, as it will require money from the estate (if there is any) to repair or carry the property until it can be sold.
-That being said in some cases it may make more sense to sell an inherited house through a realtor.
+In some cases it may make more sense to sell an inherited house through a realtor.
 Especially if the house is in great shape and can be cleaned up and ready to be sold at a low cost, in a timely manner and in an area that has a robust real estate market.

 Why sell an inherited house for cash?